 There are eight potential sources of water for Ojai Water System (OWS).
-Groundwater is pumped from the Ojai Valley Groundwater Basin through six wells located in the town of Ojai.
-One new well was drilled in 2020 and is currently undergoing final design to be added as a new source for OWS.
-The groundwater basin is recharged from a collection of local drainage basins, streams and creeks, as well as natural percolation from rain, agriculture, and domestic use.
-The water system periodically and surface water.
-The surface water comes from Lake Casitas, located near the junction of Highway 150 and Santa Ana Road.
-The ground water is drawn from the Mira Monte Well, located in Mira Monte.
-Most of the watershed is federally protected to limit contamination of the lake.
-For additional protection we inspect the watershed on a regular basis.
+Groundwater is pumped from the Ojai Valley Groundwater Basin through six wells located in the city of Ojai.
+One new well was drilled in 2020 and is currently undergoing well equipping to be added as a new source for the OWS.
+The groundwater basin is recharged from a collection of local drainage basins, streams and creeks, as well as percolation from rain, agriculture, and domestic use.
+The water system periodically supplements supplies with treated water from CMWD.